Disentangling Popularity and Quality: An Edge Classification Approach for Fair Recommendation: Experiments

 \subsubsection{Evaluation metrics}

 To evaluate the models, we leverage a wide range of evaluation metrics from classical machine learning metrics to ranking metrics as well as fairness metrics.
-For utility measurement, we use Recall, NDCG, MAP (mean average precision), and MRR (mean reciprocal rank).
+For utility measurement, we use Recall, NDCG, and MAP (mean average precision).
 We also utilize three fairness evaluation metrics: \textit{popularity-rank correlation for users (PRU)}~\cite{popularitymetrics}, \textit{popularity-rank correlation for items (PRI)}~\cite{popularitymetrics}, and \textit{equality of opportunity (EO)}.
 In the following, we briefly introduce each of the metrics.
 Recall is computed as the ratio of relevant items retrieved to the total number of relevant items.

 where $M$ is the number of top recommended items, $GT_u$ is the set of items user $u$ likes during testing, $REL_{u}\left(M\right)$ is the set of top $M$ recommended items for user $u$.
 NDCG stands for normalized discounted cumulative gain, and $NDCG@N$ for top $N$ recommended items is defined as follow: